guy-176251/dline/README.md

     * Go into "network" and hit F5.
 Type "v6" in the filter field

-    * Find the "access-token" entry and scroll down to authorization.
+    * Filter by XHR and look through entries until you find "authorization" under "request headers".
 This is your token.

     If all else fails, join the dev discord and we'll be glad to help!